mjhanninen/not-entirely-bad-py/README.md

 ## Getting started

 Create and initialize a Python virtual environment for the project.
-Among other things this install `pip` and `pip-tools` into the environment:
+Among other things this will install `pip` and `pip-tools` into the environment:

 ```console
 $ scripts/mk-venv.sh
 ```

-Check that it works:
+Check that the virtual environment works:

 ```console
 $ scripts/with-venv.sh which pip
 /path/to/project/virtualenv/bin/pip
 ```

-Open a subshell with the virtual environment activated:
+Open a sub-shell with the virtual environment activated:

 ```console
 $ scripts/sh-venv.sh
 ```

-You can check that the virtual environment is activated:
+You can check that the virtual environment is activated and still works:

 ```console
 $ which pip
 /path/to/project/virtualenv/bin/pip
 ```

-Compile dependencies (although there is no need as up-to-date `requirements.txt` is already checked in to the repository):
+Compile the dependencies requirements.
+(Although there is no need to this as the `requirements.txt` should already be up-to-date):

 ```console
 $ pip-compile
 ```

-Sync the dependencies installed the virtual environment with the `requirements.txt` file:
+Install the dependencies missing from the virtual environment (and uninstall the redundant ones, if any):

 ```console
 $ pip-sync